qogusdn1017-BHW-SecondAccount/BaeHyeonWooPL/README.md

 # BaeHyeonWooPL
 Minecraft BaeHyeonWoo Plugin for me.
 Created By BaeHyeonWoo.

+## WARNING : THIS CODE IS NOT FULLY COMPLETED

+THE PLUGIN CODE IS EDITING BY HappyAndJust.
+FEEL FREE TO EDIT THE CODE.
+BUT REMEMBER THAT THIS CODE HAS A BUG AND ERRORS AND MAY CAUSE ISSUES IN-GAME LIKE I SAID EARLIER ; CODE IS NOT FULLY COMPLETED.

+THE BUGS ARE : COMMANDS DON'T WORK WHILE 'isOp()' IS IN THE CODE.

+THE FEATURE THAT I THINKING BUT DON'T KNOW HOW TO DO : CHANGING OTHERS' GAMEMODES.

 **NOTE : THIS PROJECT IS JUST FOR ME.
 IF YOU WANT TO EDIT THIS PROJECT WITH YOURSELF, CONTACT ME FIRST AND EDIT THIS PROJECT.**

 Edited : This Project is under License "GNU General Public License v3.0".
 Feel free to edit this repository.